Peter H. Salus

-Peter Henry Salus is a linguist, computer scientist, historian of technology, author in many fields, and an editor of books and journals.
-He has conducted research in germanistics, language acquisition, and computer languages.
+Peter Henry Salus (1938 – May 15, 2026) was a linguist, computer scientist, historian of technology, author in many fields, and an editor of books and journals.
+He conducted research in germanistics, language acquisition, and computer languages.

 Education and career

-Salus has a 1963 PhD in linguistics from New York University.
+Salus completed a 1963 PhD in linguistics from New York University.
 His dissertation was The Compound Noun in Indo-European: A Survey.

-After serving as professor and dean at University of North Florida, University of Toronto, University of Massachusetts where in 1967 he was involved in the founding of the Department of Linguistics, and Queens College, City University of New York, he is now largely retired.
+After serving as professor and dean at University of North Florida, University of Toronto, University of Massachusetts where in 1967 he was involved in the founding of the Department of Linguistics, and Queens College, City University of New York..

-He has also been executive director of both the USENIX Association and the Sun User Group, and Vice President of the Free Software Foundation.
+He served as executive director of both the USENIX Association and the Sun User Group, and Vice President of the Free Software Foundation.
 He was one of the organizers of the 1996 conference on Freely Redistributable Software in Cambridge.
-In addition, he has worked for several high tech startups.
+In addition, he worked for several high tech startups.
 From 1987 to 1996, he was Managing Editor of the technical journal Computing Systems (MIT Press and the USENIX Association).

 Contributions

 In 1966, Salus worked with W. H. Auden on a translation of the Poetic Edda.
 During his work he discovered that the "Airman's Alphabet" in Auden's work was derived from the Eddic poems or more likely the translation by Bruce Dickins.
 In December 1965 Salus attended a meeting of the Tolkien Society in New York.
 Auden and Salus' comments and intentions to write a book on J. R. R. Tolkien were reported by The New Yorker and The Daily Telegraph.
 However, Tolkien disapproved of a book on himself and was critical of Auden's reported remarks on his house and Salus' observations on the shape of Middle-earth.

-He is best known for his books on the history of computing, particularly A Quarter Century of UNIX and Casting The Net (a history of the Internet up to 1995).
+He was best known for his books on the history of computing, particularly A Quarter Century of UNIX and Casting The Net (a history of the Internet up to 1995).